 And everything becomes so much more exciting at that point.
 The items for sale become enticing, the cart begins to swell with potential.
 It's a thrill ride that's been aided by the CTA.

 Notice, there is not a single action verb used in this CTA.
 Nothing to tell people what to do.
-It's almost as if you don't care what the audience does, you're giving them free reign.
+It's almost as if you don't care what the audience does, you're giving them free rein.

 Well, this CTA may certainly be unorthodox, but it's useful in its own right.
 Think of it as taking an educational route, where you teach people what your company does, and why, before asking them to purchase anything.